rgknp/AIDayLabs/lab04.3-consuming_a_scoring_service/0_README.md

 - In Project References, set references to System.Net, and System.Net.Http.
 Click Tools -> NuGet Package Manager -> Package Manager Console, then install the Microsoft.AspNet.WebApi.Client package.
 - Open Program.cs file, and replace the code with the following code:
-Update the SERVICE_URL and API_KEY parameters with the information from your web service.
+Update the SERVICE_URL and API_KEY parameters with the information from the web service.
 - Run the project.

 ````C#